Ready to make some serious cash? 21 best places to sell your clothes online, plus top tips to make real money.

-You need to add at least 3 quality photos to your listing.
-When an item sells, there is a 6% commission (plus applicable PayPal fees: 2.9% + 30 cents for domestic) so the total charge can be around 9-11% of the total sale price.
+You need to add at least three quality photos to your listing.
+There is a 6% commission (plus applicable PayPal fees: 2.9% + 30 cents for domestic) when an item sells, so the total charge can be around 9-11% of the total sale price.

 This app works like any other: you list an item with pictures and a description.
 Once a buyer is interested in your item, you can arrange a meetup for the exchange.

-And because VarageSale checks both buyers and sellers identity, it’s much safer than other websites like Craiglist.
-Plus it’s free to use.
+And because VarageSale checks both buyers’ and sellers’ identities, it’s much safer than other websites like Craiglist.
+Plus, it’s free to use.

 Feeling Entrepreneurial?
 Start Your Own Business

-Whatever you sell here has to either be handmade or vintage (over 20 years old).
-There is a $0.20 listing fee and a standard payment processing fee as well as a small commission to pay when an item sells.
+Whatever you sell here must be handmade or vintage (over 20 years old).
+There is a $0.20 listing fee, a standard payment processing fee, and a small commission to pay when an item sells.

 Building a custom online storefront with Storenvy only takes 5 minutes, and with over 5 million visitors a month, you get access to an extensive network of shoppers.

 Storenvy makes it easy to get started: you don’t have to be tech-savvy to set up a store here, but customization options are pretty limited.
-It’s free if you upload up to 1000 products and they charge a 10% fee on all item you sell.
+Uploading up to 1000 products is free, and they charge a 10% fee on all items you sell.

 It’s the perfect option if you want an easy setup to check if opening an online clothing store is for you.

-If you’re a graphic designer in the making or take beautiful pictures, then CafePress is an excellent way to create customized clothing for resale.
-Make all kinds of fun and quirky t-shirts, as well as other clothing like sweaters and kid’s stuff.
+If you’re a graphic designer in the making or you take beautiful pictures, then CafePress is an excellent way to create customized clothing for resale.
+Make all kinds of fun and quirky t-shirts and other clothing like sweaters and kid’s stuff.

-RedBubble is perfect if you’re an artist looking to make money off of your work.
-The site is similar to CafePress, but it’s more geared for artwork, rather than selling products.
+RedBubble is perfect if you’re an artist looking to make money off your work.
+The site is similar to CafePress but more geared toward artwork than selling products.

-Top 8 Tips for Selling Clothes Online Successfully
+8 Best Tips for Selling Clothes Online Successfully

 Are you checking the clothes in your closet to see what you can sell right now?
 You should!